benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 ```

-one can visualise either the hazard rate of the sojourn time or the hazrad rate of the semi-markov process (i.e, intensity tranistion).
+one can visualise either the hazard rate of the sojourn time or the hazard rate of the semi-Markov process (i.e, intensity tranistion).
 We show this result for the transition 1->3

 ```r
 plot(hazard(fit.select, cov = 0), hazard(fit, cov = 1), transitions = "13")